Cash-Back Rewards on Your Home Improvement Project

 If your project will cost a lot less, on the other hand, you can pursue a signup bonus with a lower requirement.
 The Capital One Quicksilver Cash Rewards Credit Card is a good example: It offers $150 cash-back after you use your card for $500 in purchases within three months of account opening.

-The Chase Freedom offers 5x points on your first $1,500 spent in categories that rotate each quarter.
-Through June of 2018, this includes stores that accept PayPal and Chase Pay.
-Since many online home improvement stores accept PayPal and some online department stores like Walmart.com accept Chase Pay, you could parlay this 5x bonus into 5 percent cash-back on home improvement supplies purchased with your card.
+For example, the Discover It Cash Back card offers 5% back on your first $1,500 spent in categories that rotate each quarter.
+Through June 2020, this includes Home Depot.
+Starting in July, you can also earn 5% back on stores that accept PayPal.
+Since many online home improvement stores accept PayPal, it's still a solid option for boosting your earnings on home improvement supplies purchased with your card.

 Ask Contractors If You Can Pay With Plastic